Optical Metamaterials and Metasurfaces

 Nanophotonic Device Applications

-With the properties of unnaturally high wavevectors access, super-resolution hyperlens imaging beyond diffraction limit has been demonstrated from our group.
-Its superior performances such as super-resolution, real-time and non-vacuum working environment open a new possibility for nanoscale biological imaging, which can be very practical.
-Such efforts to make metamaterials and plasmonics more practical continue to realize metadevices.
+Our group has demonstrated hyperlens imaging beyond the diffraction limit by using the features of abnormally high wavevector access.
+Its superior capabilities, which include super-resolution, real-time imaging, and a non-vacuum working environment, open up a new horizon for practical nanoscale biological imaging.
+We are also interested in working on anti-counterfeiting, daytime radiative cooling, structural colors, and optical sensors.
+In this manner, nanophotonics devices are being used in a wide range of real-world applications, and the range of applications is growing.
+Such efforts to make metamaterials and plasmonics more feasible continue to realize metadevices.
 Another interest is integrating metamaterials into the MEMS/NEMS devices to realize reconfigurable and actively controllable metadevices.